-UK Air Dates for US & Cult Shows in 2013
+UK Air Dates for US & UK Shows in 2014

-[tweetmeme]Lots and lots of UK premiere dates for the Autumn/Winter 2012/2013 season and beyond!
+[tweetmeme]Lots and lots of UK premiere dates for the Winter 2014 season and beyond!
 As always, if there's a US or cult show you'd like to see a UK air date for, just leave it in the comments, and i'll do my best to find it for you. :)

 Shows in this colour are the latest updates!
 Shows in this colour are returning for part 2 of a season.